-Land subject to MS §103F.48 is ineligible to receive an easement payment, but will be required to be included in the easement as donated lands if adjacent to a public water.
+Land subject to MS §103F.48 is eligible to receive an easement payment if adjacent to a public water.
+Non-crop areas are subject to the same 20% non-crop limit described in #6 of the Sign-up Criteria Summary section above and require upgrading to native vegetation as feasible.
 Land adjacent to a public drainage system should be excluded from the easement to avoid overlap with drainage authority rights-of-way/easements and to avoid future maintenance conflicts/disturbance.
 If the landowner is using an alternative practice and has a 16.5-foot buffer along a public water, the additional 35-feet is eligible to receive conservation practice payments to bring cover up to specifications.